ktorio/ktor-documentation/topics/auth.md

 </p>
 </microformat>

-Ktor provides the `Auth` plugin (previously known as feature) to handle authentication and authorization in your client application.
+Ktor provides the `Auth` plugin to handle authentication and authorization in your client application.
 Typical usage scenarios include logging in users and gaining access to specific resources.

 ## Supported authentication types {id="supported"}